 The pre-clerkship phase of the Doctor of Medicine (MD) program is delivered at the College of Medicine campuses in Regina and Saskatoon.
 Medical students complete most learning activities, including lectures, clinical skills, and clinical integration courses at these campuses However, certain learning activities, such as shadowing (observership), may be held at other geographically distributed sites.
 Students participate in selecting the location/site at which they complete the mandatory shadowing (observership) experience.

 The clerkship phase of the Doctor of Medicine (MD) program allows medical students to apply the basic knowledge and skills acquired in the pre-clerkship phase within clinical settings.
-Clerkship entails a series of eight core rotations, six weeks of selective programming, and two separate assessment weeks.
+Year 3 within Clerkship entails a series of eight core rotations, six weeks of selective programming, and two separate assessment weeks.
 While the majority of core rotations are held in the students' assigned site/campus, when a core rotation or selective is not available in the student's assigned site/campus, the College of Medicine reserves the right to assign medical students to other sites/campuses.
 Rural rotations are held at geographically-distributed sites throughout the province.
-Medical student preferences are considered in assigning core rotation and selectives when these program components are outside of the student's assigned site/campus.
+Medical student preferences are considered in assigning Year 3 core rotation and selectives when these program components are outside of the student's assigned site/campus.
 Year 4 within Clerkship entails electives completed within various sites in Saskatchewan, Canada and internationally, as well as a capstone course in the students’ assigned site/campus.